-- The network of providers for your routine vision services may be different than the network of providers for the Original Medicare vision benefits listed above. - Even if the optional supplemental benefit package is elected: - Your plan still covers only one routine eye exam per calendar year from an in-network provider, and the exam is still subject to a \$0 copayment. - b.
+- 1. The network of providers for your routine vision exams, eyeglasses or contact services may be different than the network of providers for the Original Medicare vision benefits maximum out-of-pocket amount. listed above. - 2.
+Even if the optional supplemental benefit of this chart entitled "Optional package is elected: - a.
+Your plan still covers only one routine eye exam per calendar year from an in-network provider, and the exam is still subject to a \$0 copayment. - b.
 You are still eligible to purchase either one pair of eyeglasses or one set of contact lenses per calendar year.